-What is engorgement?
+What is Engorgement?

 However, because of the swelling, the nipple and areola may flatten out, which may make it more difficult for your baby to latch properly.
 You can pump or manually express your breast milk to relieve some of the swelling and make it easier for your baby to nurse.

 Massaging your breasts while you are pumping or nursing will also help to get more milk out.
-Taking a warm shower may also help relieve some discomfort and faciliate let down before feeding.
+Taking a warm shower may also help relieve some discomfort and faciliate let-down before feeding.

 To avoid engorgement, nurse your baby frequently.
 Some experts recommend not exceeding 3 hours between feedings.
 If you miss a feeding, make sure you pump your breast milk.

-What if I do not relieve engorgement?
+What if I do not Relieve Engorgement

 Failing to relieve engorgement may lead to several problems.